Monodromy Defects in Maximally Supersymmetric Yang-Mills Theories from Holography: Supergravity Conventions

 \subsection{4D Supergravity and its Uplift}

-We now present the conventions for the solution in Section \ref{sec:4D} that can be see as the $U(1)^3$ truncation of the 4d ISO(7) gauged theory, which can be obtained as a deformation of the maximal SO(8) gauging \cite{Hull:1984yy}.
+We now present the conventions for the solution in Section \ref{sec:4D} that can be see as the U(1)$^3$ truncation of the 4D ISO(7) gauged theory, which can be obtained as a deformation of the maximal SO(8) gauging \cite{Hull:1984yy}.
 The bosonic fields are the metric, three gauge fields $A^I$ and four real scalars $\phi_i$.
-The bosonic action is \cite{Boisvert:2024jrl}
+The bosonic action is\footnote{We use conventions such that the gauge coupling $g_{\text{here}}= \frac{1}{2} g_{\text{there}}$.} \cite{Boisvert:2024jrl}

 where we defined the following combinations of scalars

 Using these auxiliary scalar fields, the scalar potential is given by